Take a Picture / Poppin' Shakin'

 "Take a Picture" / "Poppin' Shakin'" is the second single by Japanese girl group NiziU.
-It was released as a double A-side single on April 7, 2021, by JYP Entertainment and Epic Records Japan.
+It was released as a double A-side single on April 7, 2021, by Epic Records Japan.

 Background and release

 NiziU released their debut single "Step and a Step" in December 2020.
 In February 2021, the group announced the release of a double A-side single "Take a Picture / Poppin' Shakin'".
 "Take a Picture" was written and composed by J. Y. Park, Sim Eunjee, Tim Tan, Mayu Wakisaka, and Ciara Muscat, and arranged by Trippy.
 "Poppin' Shakin'" was written by Safari Natsukawa, and composed by Ollipop, Hayley Aitken, and Woo Min Lee "collapsedone", the latter of whom also arranged the track.
-"Take a Picture / Poppin' Shakin'" was released as a CD and digital single on April 7, 2021, through JYP Entertainment and Epic Records Japan.
+"Take a Picture / Poppin' Shakin'" was released as a CD and digital single on April 7, 2021, through Epic Records Japan.
 The physical version was made available in a regular edition and two limited editions.
 The limited edition A of the single also comes with a DVD containing the making of the single.

 "Take a Picture" was used in an advertisement campaign for Coca-Cola, while "Poppin' Shakin'" was used for promoting the "NiziU Lab" project, the group's endorsement deal with SoftBank Group.